tobiasbp/k8s-db-backup/README.md

 - [x] Exit code should be non 0 if any errors occured during the backup run
 - [x] Log to Google Chat
 - [x] Add helm chart to public repo
+- [ ] Add info on time spent on backup to log
+- [x] Add info on size of file backed up to log
+- [ ] Somehow expose a metric with time since last successful backup of a database
-- [ ] Spin out GoggleChatHandler in to seperate PyPI package for reuse
+- [x] Spin out GoggleChatHandler in to seperate PyPI package for reuse (Someone else had a package.
+Now using it)
 - [ ] Add config parameter for expected size of backup.
 Throw error/warning if backup is too small
 - [ ] Add other rclone backends by looking at [rclone config](https://rclone.org/s3/#wasabi)
 - [ ] Setting for max number of backups?
 Max age?